 Some lines of dialogue I’ve written for myself and Petra actually occurred.
 In several posts, including the very first one, I describe being swept off my feet by her.
 This also happened to me.
 However, Petra is not real.
 She is based on someone else.

 A bit more than a decade ago, a woman held a position lasting a few months at my jobsite.
 It didn’t take long for me to become especially attracted to her.

 Though she seemed interested in me, I thought it could be just friendliness and politeness.
 One day I walked past her as she chatted with a work colleague.
 As we walked in opposite directions, I looked back at her.
 At the same moment, she did too.
-When our eyes met, I saw the same excitement and interest that I had for her.
-I knew the attraction was mutual.
+With the meeting of our eyes, I knew the attraction was mutual.

 We talked often and sat next to each other at lunch.
 But we did not talk about “us”.
 Away from work, I thought of her all the time, and I developed the greatest desire I’ve ever had in my life – to simply be at her side.

 As the end of her stay neared, I broke our silence and told her how I felt.
 I made an arrangement to keep in contact despite it not quite being appropriate.
 This arrangement was discovered and reported to a supervisor.
 It caused turmoil and plenty of emotional pain for us both.
 A workplace barrier was put in place between us which threw a very wet blanket on my attempts to be with her.

 After she finished her duties at my worksite, I spent several months trying to overcome the obstacles that kept us apart.
 Contacting her was not possible, and I was devastated not being in her company.